tobiasqueck/ui5con2022/README.md

 }
 ```
 * notes about extension API for routing: built in support for semantic path, making sure that the context are properly handled / propagated, ensuring that the draft / sticky session are dealt with accordingly if they need to be closed
-* show preview and working navigation
+* we can go back to the preview and test the (hopefully) working navigation

 ## 7: Enable FCL
-* open application modeler and add FCL
-* show that it was added to `manifest.json`
+* open Page Map (using the SAP Fiori tools side panel again)
+* in the list of application properties we can enable the flexible column layout (FCL)
+* we can check the added configuration in the source control tab when selecting the `manifest.json`
-* show the preview again
+* we can go back to the preview and test our final application